-Lots of women get what's known as the "baby blues" within a few days of giving birth.
-This is considered normal, but this feeling should go away within three to five days.
+Lots of pregnant people get what's known as the "baby blues" within a few days of giving birth.
+This is considered normal, but this feeling should go away within 10-14 days.
 If these feelings don't go away and you feel sad, hopeless or empty for longer than two weeks, you may have postpartum depression.